ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/Posts/20230725-Presentation-DeployingTo1OrMoreCloudsWithPulumi/post.md

-Title: Presentation: Deploying Infrastructure to 1 or More Clouds with Pulumi
+Title: "Presentation: Deploying Infrastructure to 1 or More Clouds with Pulumi"
 Published: 2023/07/25
 Tags:
 - Conference